cocodrilodog/tools-core/README.md

 <img src="https://github.com/user-attachments/assets/4144a308-d5d0-4f97-8d3d-caa06913c8df" alt="image" width="500"/>

 ### `[CreateAsset]`
-This allows to declare a field derived from `ScriptableObject` by adding a _Create_ button that makes the editor to create the correct type of asset for you.
+This allows to declare a field derived from `ScriptableObject` that has a _Create_ button which makes the editor to create the correct type of asset for you.
 If there are more that one classes that are derived from the field class, a popup with the options will appear.
 ```
 [CreateAsset]
 public DerivedFromScriptableObject SomeScriptableObject;